 I am interested in the processes that maintain biodiversity at multiple spatial scales.
-I study the consequences of land use and climate change on populations and communities, and strategies to preserve and restore biodiversity in human-dominated landscapes.
+I study the consequences of land use and climate change on populations and communities, and strategies to preserve, restore and monitor biodiversity in human-dominated landscapes.
 My research spans from basic to applied aspects of ecology.

 In much of my research I use insects, particularly butterflies and pollinating insects, as study organisms.
 I also do research on plant communities and plant-pollinator interactions, and conduct research syntheses including a wide range of organisms.